tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfrp-model-settingssectiondescription.md

 __Type__: string <br/>
 __Required__: Yes<br/>
 <br/>
-The name of settings section
+The section name of the fabric settings.

 ____
 ### parameters
 __Type__: array of [SettingsParameterDescription](sfrp-model-settingsparameterdescription.md) <br/>
 __Required__: Yes<br/>
 <br/>
-Collection of settings in the section, each setting is a tuple consisting of setting name and value
+The collection of parameters in the section.